ekkus93/sparkle_motion/function_tools/README.md

 endpoint.
 To run multiple tools simultaneously (e.g., for local testing), open additional terminals and launch each tool with its own port number.

+### TTS flow

+- `tts_chatterbox` now mirrors the production per-line synthesis flow: the FunctionTool receives a dialogue line at a time, calls `tts_agent.synthesize`, and publishes each clip as a `tts_audio` artifact with metadata covering `provider_id`, `voice_id`, sample rate, bit depth, duration, and a `watermarked` indicator.
+The orchestrator records these entries under `StepExecutionRecord.meta["tts"]["line_artifacts"]` so downstream stages can trace every WAV.
+- Set `SMOKE_TTS=1` (or `SMOKE_ADAPTERS=1`) when you want the real adapter to run.
+Leaving both unset keeps the fixture adapter active, which emits deterministic WAVs with the same metadata schema—recommended for Colab/CI.
+- The adapter should continue to respect `ADK_USE_FIXTURE=1`, but that flag no longer controls whether per-line artifacts are published; even fixture mode must return the full metadata envelope so policy gates and QA have consistent observability.

 ## Tool metadata

 Deployment metadata shared with ADK lives in `configs/tool_registry.yaml`.
 That